ogxd/gxhash/README.md

 - Feel free to submit PRs
 - Repository is entirely usable via `cargo` commands
+- Versioning is the following
+  - Major for stability breaking changes (output hashes for a same input are different after changes)
+  - Minor for API changes/removal
+  - Patch for new APIs, bug fixes and performance improvements

 > ℹ️ [cargo-asm](https://github.com/gnzlbg/cargo-asm) is an easy way to view the actual generated assembly code (`cargo asm gxhash::gxhash::gxhash64`) (method `#[inline]` should be removed otherwise it won't be seen by the tool)
 > ℹ️ [AMD μProf](https://www.amd.com/en/developer/uprof.html) gives some useful insights on time spent per instruction.